 A substantial part of performing pest control for bed bugs is to determine, as near the source as possible, how the pests entered one’s home.
 Nowadays, it is pretty well known that travel to high occupancy places have increased risks of infestations of pests waiting to locate a new home.
 They flourish in resorts, military barracks, apartment buildings, and dormitories.
 So besides pesticide treatment, if a homeowner suspects these pests to be present, they should definitely check clothes, souvenirs, and suite cases after every vacation or trip home from college or tour of duty.

-Frankly, bed bugs do not just hide near the bed, between mattresses or bedding.
+Frankly, possum poop pictures do not just hide near the bed, between mattresses or bedding.
 They’re behind cushions, in between picture frame backing and inside the crevices of drawers or other very dark spaces, hiding from daylight.
 Bed bugs are sneaky and stubborn pests that require vigilance.
 Nobody should wait around for them to go away or put and suffer acquiring fresh snacks night after night.
 Every bed should be for rest not worry and discomfort.